Rules of Social Media Optimization (SMO)

 These rules seem so essential and primordial to be applied every day, starting from the last rule of Saptarshi Roy Chaudhury, I would like to add two new rules:

-- Create content with others and let the ego aside: invite a colleague to write or participate in a web page or create content team is the key to good content and a high possibility of having more reach, more traffic, more presence, it increases credibility and image of the brand, this allows foster ties and expand the network of contacts; additionally your blog readers will be happy to read good content written by a team of professionals, this inspires union and confidence.
+Invite a colleague to write or participate in a web page or create content team is the key to good content and a high possibility of having more reach, more traffic, more presence, it increases credibility and image of the brand, this allows foster ties and expand the network of contacts; additionally your blog readers will be happy to read good content written by a team of professionals, this inspires union and confidence.
 Of course, from the point of Loren Baker, humility should always be present in every step that we as professionals in a competitive world cannot grow up alone, you grow up with the support of others so you have to leave your ego aside and of course even more in the world of egobloggers.

-- Create visually appealing content: today the content is not only about textual content but also visually appealing, using different tools you can present your content to attract, encourage and keep people focused and concentrated on shared content; you can make infographics, timelines, GIF, videos, images, among others.
+today the content is not only about textual content but also visually appealing, using different tools you can present your content to attract, encourage and keep people focused and concentrated on shared content; you can make infographics, timelines, GIF, videos, images, among others.
 The limit is in you.